Welcome to my life's work: a collection of seven historical novels. Six are set in mid-Victorian

 the language was true and accurate.
 Light reading.
 So enjoyed

-reading Carol Kennedy’s novels.
-Her attention to every detail of
+Carol Kennedy’s novels.
+Her attention to every detail of this time-period is

-descriptions so accurate it’s as though she’s travelled through
+beautifully written and descriptions are so accurate it’s as though she’s

-a time machine to write her novels.
-She brings together the
+travelled through a time machine to write her novels.
+She brings together

-lives of both the privileged with those less fortunate in a way to
+the lives of both the privileged with those less fortunate in a way to elicit

-elicit understanding as well as sympathy for both ends of the
+understanding as well as sympathy for both ends of the social spectrum.

-has grasped not only this very rich period of history but gained
+these books, she has grasped not only this very rich period of history but

 The story just flew.
 I really enjoyed it and am looking forward to reading the